18520381/434_Project_10/Project/Week 2/README.md

-# Write a convert color RBG to HSV of an image app
+# Write a convert color RBG to Grayscales of an image app

 The below code is  in the directory